-Kabulungu Primary and Secondary School, Dima Primary School and Kapata Training Vocational Centre (CPF) were selected to undergo the first phase of the construction.
-Two additional schools within the locality were also selected for a potential second investment round.
+Kabulungu Primary and Secondary School, Dima Primary School and Kapata Training Vocational Centre (CPF) were selected to undergo the first

 BEFORE

 AFTER

 With nine classrooms and over 970 pupils, Kabulungu primary and secondary school was overcrowded with children at the primary and secondary school level - in some cases having 128 pupils per classroom.
 The school's pupils needed support to decongest their classrooms in a country where the standards allow for a maximum of 50 students per classroom.
 In Dima, the ten classrooms in two buildings, built over 45 years ago, have deteriorated over time, leading to a lesser quality of education for the 380 pupils receiving education at the centre.